vuejs/docs/src/guide/testing.md

 #### First-class error reporting

-When tests fail, it is critical that your unit testing framework provides useful error logs that help to minimize the amount of time it takes to debug the problem.
-In addition to simply telling you what test fails, modern unit testing libraries also provides context for why a test fails, e.g., what is expected vs what was received.
+When tests fail, it is critical that your unit testing framework provides useful errors.
+This is the job of the assertion library.
+An assertion with high-quality error messages helps minimize the amount of time it takes to debug the problem.
+In addition to simply telling you what test is failing, assertion libraries provide context for why a test fails, e.g., what is expected vs what was received.

+Some unit testing frameworks, like Jest, include assertion libraries.
+Others, like Mocha, require you to install assertion libraries separately (usually Chai).

 #### Active community and team